 Bantu farmers who lived in the Limpopo River Valley in Africa 1,000 years ago would perform a cleansing ritual which involved burning their villages during droughts to start afresh and encourage the rain.
 The burn resulted in the freeing of magnetic minerals in the clay that would align with Earth's magnetic field before cooling, which left Tarduno and his colleagues a stunning snapshot of what the magnetic field looked like at that time.

 "We found something unusual about the core-mantle boundary under Africa," Tarduno said, which could be affecting the global magnetic field.
 The team found evidence that the SAA is the most current manifestation of a recurring phenomenon.

-What the SAA expansion means for Earthlings and space travel
+What the South Atlantic Anomaly expansion means for space travel

 Riccardo Campana at the National Institute for Astrophysics in Bologna, Italy, analyzed radiation data from the Italian-Dutch satellite for X-ray astronomy BeppoSAX, which frequently journeyed through the lower edge of the SAA between 1996 and 2003.
 He found that radiation levels were lower in the lower part of the SAA than in the upper layers.

 Still, as the European Space Agency points out, the magnetic field in this area has lost about 15% of its strength over the past 150 years.
-Before 1994, the magnetic north pole was moving at 10 km (6.2 miles) per year, but this has sped up to some 65 km (40 miles) per year since 2001.
+Before 1994, the magnetic north pole was moving at 10 km (6.2 miles (10 km) per year, but this has sped up to some 65 km (40 miles (65 km) per year since 2001.
 Could the magnetic field ever disappear completely, leaving Earth wide open to radiation?

 "This is not a concern until many billions of years into the future," Tarduno said.
 "Even during times of magnetic reversals, there is a magnetic field, albeit much weaker and much more complex in form than the present one.